What is garnishment?

-- What is garnishment?
 Garnishment is a legal process by which a person to whom you owe money and who has started a lawsuit against you seeks to obtain money from your bank account or paycheck.

 Before a creditor can start to garnish your wages or bank account, it must first have started a lawsuit to collect money that it claims you owe.
-If the creditor obtains a judgment against you (whether it’s a judgment after a hearing or trial or a default judgment), Minnesota law allows the creditor to begin the garnishment process.
-(For more information on how to respond to a lawsuit that is started against you, please refer to the Attorney General publication, Answering a Lawsuit.)
+If the creditor obtains a judgment against you—regardless of whether it’s a judgment after a hearing or trial or a default judgment—Minnesota law allows the creditor to begin the garnishment process.
+(For more information on how to respond to any lawsuit that is started against you, please refer to the Attorney General publication, Answering a Lawsuit.)
 Minnesota law also allows a creditor to start the garnishment process without obtaining a judgment if you are served with a lawsuit that you don’t answer in a certain amount of time, or if the creditor demonstrates to the court that you intend to try to put your money out of reach of your creditors.

-- Garnishing your wages.
 A creditor that seeks to garnish your wages must first send you a Notice of Intent to Garnish Earnings before your wages are garnished.
 If you do not object within 10 days, your wages can be garnished.
 If you are eligible for and wish to claim an “exemption” from garnishment, it is important that you complete and return the necessary paperwork, which can be submitted anytime during the garnishment.

-Creditors generally cannot garnish more than 25% of your “disposable wages” (“disposable wages” are the earnings that remain after deducting all withholdings required by law), or any of your disposable wages if you make less than $206 per week.
-(These limits do not apply to judgments for child support.)
+Creditors generally cannot garnish more than 25 percent of your “disposable wages."
+“Disposable” wages are the earnings that remain after deducting all withholdings required by law, or any of your disposable wages if you make less than $380 per week.
+These limits do not apply to judgments for child support.

-- When are your wages exempt from garnishment?
 The wages of people who receive certain types of government assistance are exempt from garnishment if the person fills out an exemption form.
-The “Notice of Intent to Garnish Earnings” should contain a list of categories that make your wages exempt from garnishment.
-In general, if you have received public assistance based on need within the past six months, then creditors cannot garnish your wages for two months after you received the assistance.
+The Notice of Intent to Garnish Earnings should contain a list of categories that make your wages exempt from garnishment.
+In general, if you have received government assistance based on need within the past six months, then creditors cannot garnish your wages for two months after the date you last received the assistance.
 “Assistance based on need” includes assistance from government programs such as:

 - Minnesota Family Investment Program

-- Work First Program
+- Diversionary Work Program

 - Medical Assistance